Jean Monnet 2 building: Prospective tenants

 The Jean Monnet 2 building is designed to accommodate more than 3,600 European Commission staff.
 At the end of phase 1 of the construction process all those staff currently in the Bech, Ariane, Drosbach, and Hitec buildings, located elsewhere in Luxembourg City, will be relocated to the JMO2, followed by those in the Laccolith, and T2 buildings at the end of phase 2.

 Name

 Like the original complex, the new building will bear the name of EU founding father, and first President of the High Authority of the European Coal and Steel Community, Jean Monnet.

 Transport

 In addition to the car parking facilities envisaged for the building, the site will be served by regional and municipal buses serving the "Jean Monnet" bus stop on Boulevard Konrad Andeauer, located in front of the building's welcome pavilion.
-Trams services running on Avenue John F. Kennedy will be available a short distance to the south of the office complex from either the "Europaparlament / Parlement Européen" or "Coque" tram stops.
+An extension to Luxembourg City's tram services began construction in 2025 which will serve the building via the new stop "Wehrer" by late 2027.

 Bicycle parking facilities for approximately 160 bicycles will be installed in the tower building, with the Luxembourg City authorities aiming to improve the network of bike paths to the site.